Sampson (horse)

 Sampson (later renamed Mammoth) was a Shire horse gelding born in 1846 and bred by Thomas Cleaver at Toddington Mills, Bedfordshire, England.
-According to Guinness World Records (1986) he was the tallest horse ever recorded, by 1850 measuring 219.7 cm or 21.2½ hands in height.
-His peak weight was estimated at 3360 lb, making him the heaviest horse ever recorded.
+According to Guinness World Records (1986), he was the tallest horse ever recorded, by 1850 measuring 219.7 cm or 21.2½ hands in height.
+His peak weight was estimated at 3360 lb, making him also the heaviest horse ever recorded.